Litlington, East Sussex: Parish description

-The village is small and like the rest of the parish, which extends to take in much of the Seven Sisters Country Park is on the left bank of a narrow valley in the signature narrow band of the South Downs National Park.
+The village is small and like the rest of the parish, which extends to take in much of the Seven Sisters Country Park, is on the left bank of a narrow valley in the signature narrow band of the South Downs National Park.
 It is downriver followed only by marshes mainly to its side of its road leading to hamlets of Exceat and Westdean but across the narrow road a narrow strip of fertile farmland that ascends rapidly into chalkland grazing.

 Beyond the Exceat tiny cluster of homes is footpath access to Cuckmere Haven, which has road access from the west, Seaford only, a natural shoreline of pebbles and the soon towering Seven Sisters cliffs to the east.
 Among features of the landscape here are sheep fields and pillboxes from World War II.

 Civic, community buildings and river sports

 Near the narrow, hedge-lined village street, on its offshoot Clapham Lane, is a community hall, built in 1953.

 The church is in the opposite direction, medieval and dedicated to St Michael the Archangel.
 The Church of England's ecclesiastical parish remains Lilington which has this church and no chapels.
+The church is a flint with stone dressings downland church, with a white painted weather boarded wooden belfry tower supporting a wood-shingle covered spire.
+Possibly 12th century with earlier windows.

 Exceat has a canoe club and a separate paddleboarding experience/outings business.